CMSgov/bluebutton-web-server/splunk/readme.md

 2. Click on the -Edit- button.
 3. Click on the -Source- button.
 4. Right click and choose "Select all".
-5. Copy the contents of the bb2_splunk_authorization_flow_dashboard.xml file in to your clipboard.
+5. Copy the contents of the authorization_flow_dashboard.xml file in to your clipboard.
 6. Past the contents over top of the selected (all) source in Splunk.
 7. Click -Save-.